Table of Contents

 Well, different people, different cases, and it also depends on the type of coffee we drink.

-If you want to know more of low acid coffee, we have a dedicated article on low acidity k-cups you may want to check out
+If you want to know more of low acid coffee, we have a dedicated article on low acidity k-cups here.

 Just a reminder, this health benefits section only serves as a general guide on what you can possibly get from a dark roast coffee.